websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/upgrading-to-a-high-availability-subscription.md

 ![A production environment with a High Availability subscription.](./upgrading-to-a-high-availability-subscription/images/02.png)

-In addition to finalizing this with the Liferay DXP Cloud team, you must also take some additional steps to take advantage of these resources once you upgrade.
+In order to take advantage of this additional infrastructure, you must take the following steps.

 ## Communicate with Your Account Manager

-The first step in upgrading your DXP Cloud subscription is to officially make the change.
+The first step in upgrading your DXP Cloud subscription is to communicate with your Account Manager.
 Once you upgrade your account, the Liferay DXP Cloud team increases the resources available to your project for you to use.

-In order to take advantage of the new resources available to you, you must also individually configure your services.
-This entails updating the configuration for your `liferay`, `webserver`, and `search` services.
+Once the additional resources have been provisioned for you, you must update the configuration for your services.
+This requires configuration updates for the `liferay`, `webserver`, and `search` services.

 ## Liferay Service Configuration

-First, you must configure the `liferay` service to increase the number of instances your environment uses.
+First, configure the `liferay` service to increase the number of instances your environment uses.
 In your DXP Cloud [project repository](../getting-started/configuring-your-github-repository.md)'s `liferay/LCP.json` file, increment the value of the `scale` property by 1 (generally from `1` to `2` when upgrading to the High Availability subscription):

 ```
 {